rcpierz/pgconnect/README.md

 # PGConnect

-PGConnect is a Javascript Express application that exposes a PostgreSQL Database for consumption through HTTP
+PGConnect is a NodeJS application that uses Express to create a web API to expose a PostgreSQL Database for consumption through HTTP

 PGConnect runs on localhost on port 8000